Mortgage Financing. Simplified.

 Let me handle the details

-Mortgage Agent Licence # M16000607
+Mortgage Agent Level 2 Licence # M16000607

 I’ve been a proud military spouse for over 25 years, balancing my husband's Air Force career with raising a family and having a career of my own.
 In 2016, I joined The Mortgage Advisors in Petawawa and I enjoy being a part of helping people achieve their dreams of homeownership.
+In 2018 I partnered with Erica Vincelli and together we are the perfect balance of skills.

 Oftentimes, mortgage financing can seem confusing and overwhelming, especially as buying a home is one of the biggest financial decisions you’ll make.
-I embrace the challenges and would love the opportunity to guide you through all your mortgage options.
+We embrace the challenges and would love the opportunity to guide you through all your mortgage options.

-I specialize in working with First Time Home Buyers and military families.
+We specialize in working with First Time Home Buyers and military families.
 Not every mortgage is created equal, and the lowest rate isn’t always indicative of mortgage suitability.
 The goal is to find the mortgage product that best suits your long term needs and lowers your overall cost of borrowing.

 Mortgage financing for the Canadian Armed Forces

-I have considerable experience arranging mortgage financing for members of the Canadian military.
+We have considerable experience arranging mortgage financing for members of the Canadian military.
 I'd love to work with you!

 LET'S CONNECT